sithlord121/slz40/keymap/keymaps/default/readme.md

 The green keys are tap/hold for fn1 layer, the blue keys are tap/hold for fn2 layer

-Remember to map a reset key in your keymap since a physical one is not present.
+Remember to map a reset key in your keymap.
+Otherwise you will have to access the reset